cavalen/aolab-azure/README.md

 ### Part 2:
 2a) Azure Credentials.
-You need to know the Subscription ID, Client ID, Secret and Tenant ID.
+You need your Subscription ID, Client ID, Secret and Tenant ID.

 Create/edit the file `$HOME/.azure/credentials` with the following syntax and using your account info:
 ```